Making the most of EHC Plan Annual Reviews – a SENDIASS guide

 Getting ready for the Annual Review

 The school may offer to collect your child’s views but you can do this too.
-SENDIASS have a guide that might help you do this with them.
 As your child gets older, it is even more important that their views are central.
+Their views, wishes and aspirations can be written, filmed or presented in whatever way your child or young person chooses.
 SENDIASS have a young people’s worker who may be able to help them express their views.
 This is also the moment to plan how your child will be involved in the meeting itself.
 Will they come for all or part of it?

 When the reports from the school and others are sent, around two weeks before the meeting, read them through.
 Do they throw up any questions?
 If you want change, will any of the reports help show this is needed?
-Think if you want a friend or relative to come to the meeting with you, as you will need to tell the school this in advance.
+Decide whether you want a friend or relative to come to the meeting with you, as you will need to tell the school this in advance.
+You could ask your friend to prompt you with the questions you have prepared and to make notes of any changes that are discussed.

 Just before the meeting, make a final checklist of what you want to say.
 Include any changes you want to ask for and new outcomes you think are needed, now and for the future.
 Have a copy of the EHC Plan and the reports ready so you can refer to them in the meeting.